mark-mcdermott/drivetracks-wip-nuxt3/README.md

   }, 20000)
 })
 ```
-- run the failing test with `npm run test --path=spec/e2e/index.spec.js` -> it should fail
+- run the failing test with `npm run e2e-tests --path=spec/e2e/index.spec.js` -> it should fail
 - `^ + c` to kill the test server

 ### Non-Placeholder Homepage Content